cardano-foundation/CIPs/CIP-0118/README.md

 Frontrunning has to do with the ability of certain entities to manipulate transactions through displacement, suppression, or insertion.
 This amounts to manipulating asset prices as well as controlling who gets to benefit from the trades.

 We conjecture that outside of the possibility of flash loans (addressed above), the opportunity for doing this on the Cardano network with the CIP features implemented are similar to that which existed prior to its implementation.
+Transaction cancellation (see [Cancellation](#cancellation)) plays an important role in preventing insertion of old (but previously unfulfilled) transactions making requests at unfavourable prices.

 As before,
 every block producer gets to decide which transactions/zones will be included